 Goldstein, H. Twenty tips to take your Neonatal Resus to the next level – Part 1, Don't Forget the Bubbles, 2015.
 Available at:

-Covering the Birthsuite can be wonderful and terrifying.
+Covering the birthsuite can be wonderful and terrifying.
 Neonatal resus should be both easy and scary, every time.
 If you’re not even a little, tiny bit scared, you’re quite possibly “doing it wrong”, and almost always, sticking to the algorithm ensures that you do the right thing for the patient.

-This post shares a few of my own tips & idiosyncrasies in preparing for and undertaking neonatal resus, particularly in the regional setting where a tertiary NICU isn’t just a buzzer and short walk away.
+This post shares a few of my own tips and idiosyncrasies in preparing for and undertaking neonatal resus, particularly in the regional setting where a tertiary NICU isn’t just a buzzer and short walk away.
 It’s by no means the full course; I strongly recommend you do a NeoResus course with simulation training before you’re anywhere near the Birthsuite.
 This post is more along the lines of tips, tricks & philosophies to augment the standard of care you’ll learn on the NNR program.

 The big yellow stripe down the side of the Neonatal Resus algorithm is there for a good reason.
-If you’ve been called, the birth suite team have identified that you’re the first point of escalation.
+If you’ve been called, the birth suite team has identified that you’re the first point of escalation.
 At a minimum, the consultant on call and your nursery number should be in the back of your head.
 It’s also good to write down the number on either the whiteboard in theatres, or somewhere you can point to, like the sheet of the resuscitaire at a point that’s unlikely to be obstructed or bloodied.
 Even better if there’s a neonatal code team with or without “emergency buzzers”, know where it is and what the number is.

 I’ve become more fastidious about this after doing a few years at regional centres with variable assistance and support available.
 Resus is a ‘hard to control’ situation, and if you’re lucky enough to be given a ‘heads up’ then it makes sense to have things in a way that’s functional.

-I cannot emphasise enough the importance of getting to know your resus trolleys before you need to do a resus.
+I cannot emphasize enough the importance of getting to know your resus trolleys before you need to do a resus.
 Early in your first shift or set of shifts, going to birth suite, introducing yourself to your new colleagues and having play with whichever trolley/resuscitaire/panda they have and understanding the gas supplies will do you a world of help when it comes to the crunch; and especially when transitioning to transport to your nursery.

 Same goes for the layout of the birth suite and the staff.
 If you’re on a six-month or year-long posting, the chances are you’ll do a resus with almost every member of staff.
 Establish a good working relationship with your midwifery colleagues in times of low stress.